Misiorny/codilime_task/README.md

 - Hope, I understand it properly - use React hooks in minimum, change on web was implement only by using CSS.
+-

+### TODO list

+- implement style - basic SASS/SCSS - Styled Components or Tailwind
+  CSS in the future,

+**Problems to resolve**

+- create RWD page - for width 414px and over 1200px,
+- solve problems with TS,
+- solve problems with props (mainly children props),
+- implement external links using Gatsby.js,
+- more ... what will find during coding

 #### Information about coding